British PM Johnson Tests Positive For COVID-19 - UrduPoint

 The premier would self-isolate for seven days and work from the flat above 11 Downing Street, where he lives.

-There was no comment on the health of Johnson's partner, Carrie Symonds who is in self-isolation.
-She is pregnant with the couple's first child.
+There was no comment on the health of Johnson's partner, Carrie Symonds, who is in self-isolation after announcing earlier this month she was pregnant with the couple's first child.

 But the spokesman said it had been a "significant period of time" since Johnson met Queen Elizabeth II, 93.